The classical-quantum limit: Effective classical-quantum states and subset positivity

 and the partial Glauber-Sudarshan distribution $\varrho^P$ implicitly by Like $\varrho^W$, both $\varrho^Q$ and $\varrho^P$ are normalised to 1 when traced over Hilbert space and intergrated over phase space, and are useful for illustrating different properties of a given bipartite quantum state $\hat{\rho}$.
 The partial Husimi $\varrho^Q$ is an operationally relevant quantity, giving the actual probabilities and corresponding quantum states on $Q$ of a coherent state POVM with measurement operators $\hat{M}_{q,p}$ on the $C$ subsystem, and is consequently positive semi-definite for all $q,p$.
 A consequence of the non-orthogonality of the coherent states is that the set of all operator-valued functions $\varrho^Q$ form a strict subset $\mathbf{H}\subset \mathbf{S}$ of positive operator-valued functions, in particular not including those with uncertainty in position and momentum less than the Heisenberg bound \cite{takahashi1986wigner,takahashi1989distribution,diosi2000quantum}.
 By contrast, the partial Glauber-Sudarshan $\varrho^P$ is not necessarily positive semi-definite at all points in phase space \cite{gardiner2004quantum}, but when it is, one may see from its definition that the bipartite quantum state is separable between the classical and quantum subsystems i.e. contains no entanglement \cite{nielsen2002quantum}.

-Aside from guaranteeing that there is no entanglement between the $C$ and $Q$ subsystems, the positive semi-definiteness of the partial Glauber-Sudarshan representation turns out to provide sufficient and necessary conditions for the underlying bipartite quantum state to be an effective classical-quantum state.
+In addition to guaranteeing that there is no entanglement between the $C$ and $Q$ subsystems, the positive semi-definiteness of the partial Glauber-Sudarshan distribution turns out to provide sufficient and necessary conditions for the underlying bipartite quantum state to be an effective classical-quantum state.
 To see this, we may substitute the definition of $\varrho^P$ given in equation \eqref{eq: varrhoP} into equation \eqref{eq: partialRep} to see that the representation of POVM elements in the partial $P$ representation are in fact given by the partial $Q$ representation, and thus are always positive semi-definite.
 By the definition given above, if the partial Glauber-Sudarshan representation $\varrho^P$ for a bipartite state $\hat{\rho}$ is positive, this state must therefore be an effective classical-quantum state.
 The positivity of $\varrho^P$ therefore provides sufficient and necessary conditions for the underlying bipartite quantum system to have an effectively classical $C$ subsystem.
-Since the partial Wigner $\varrho^W$ is related to $\varrho^P$ by a convolution (see Appendix \ref{app: W,P,Q}), any positive semi-definite $\varrho^P$ necessarily implies that $\varrho^W$ is also positive, justifying the original claim that $\varrho^W \succeq 0$ is a neccessary condition for an effective classical subsystem.
+Since the partial Wigner $\varrho^W$ is related to $\varrho^P$ by a Weierstrass transform (see Appendix \ref{app: W,P,Q}), any positive semi-definite $\varrho^P$ necessarily implies that $\varrho^W$ is also positive, justifying the original claim that $\varrho^W \succeq 0$ is a neccessary condition for an effective classical subsystem.

-For the other notion introduced, we note that unitary dynamics in the partial Husimi representation provides an example of subset-positive dynamics.
+For the other notion introduced, we note that unitary quantum dynamics in the partial Husimi representation provides an example of subset-positive dynamics.
 Since the partial Husimi representation is always positive, the unitary dynamics in Hilbert space induces a positive dynamics on partial Husimi distributions \cite{diosi2000quantum}.
 However, this map is not positive on all initial states, but instead is $\mathbf{H}$-positive.
 While this subset-positive dynamics has many interesting features, the positivity should not be conflated with the interpretation as having an effectively classical subsystem, for the reason that all dynamics, even those that generate large amounts of entanglement, may be represented in this way.